cxs-css/cxs/README.md

   sheet,
   // The internal cache
   cache,
-  // Same as cxs.css
+  // Same as cxs.getCss
-  css,
+  getCss,
   // Same as cxs.reset
   reset
 } from 'cxs'